-Landscape Photos Shot By a Beginner
+Landscape Photos Shot By a Beginner-Tips For Early Success

 This is my personal story of how I came to start shooting landscape photos.
 This post contains the images from my first real experience photographing the natural world.
+As you'll see soon, I looked for interesting subjects and interesting lighting.
+No surprise, my compositions were off the mark sometimes.

 the Eureka Moment